Art and Nature

 The sea, wind, salt and sun weather the sandstone into beautiful and often fantastic shapes in the caves, ledges and hollows they leave.
 Some layers are more resistant to change than others because they contain different sand deposits.
 Here are some of the shapes that attracted me in the Cape Banks series.

 They range from massive brutal jutting cliff faces to delicate lacy filigrees of stone.
 They can look anthropomorphic, beast like, geometric, and sexual, or even like folded drapes at times.
 They are far more interesting than anything that human beings can ever make.
 To me they strike a balance between order and chaos that is not only visually satisfying but endlessly fascinating.
 They are in flux, works in progress, and they always will be.
-They demand close inspection and careful artistic consideration if a painter is to do them justice.
+They demand close inspection and careful artistic consideration if a painter is to try to do them justice.
 These are some of the reasons why I believe Art should always be at the service of Nature.